giuzero/alien-invasion/README.md

 //true: enable kills at the end of the turn/step.
 //false: when an alien arrives in a city, could find one or more aliens already there.
-//Will kill an destroy during the step var killAndDestroyAtTheEndOfShift bool = false
+//Will kill an destroy during the step var killAndDestroyAtTheEndOfStep bool = false

 //destroy and kill aliens if and only if the city is invaded by exactly 2 aliens var strictTwoAliensDestroyPolicy bool = false